aviiii-sharma/Pinterest-Clone/README.md

 ## How to Use:

-- [Click here](https://devaviral.sh.com) To visit our Pinterest Clone
+- [Click here](https://devaviral.sh.com) to view our Pinterest Clone